IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 If you're starting with DII, generate the UID2 token by following either of these paths:

+- Option 1 (Recommended): Generate UID2 token from DII using a UID2 SDK or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint.

-- Option 1: Convert to raw UID2 and then encrypt:
+- Option 2: Convert to raw UID2 and then encrypt:

    1. Convert the input email address or phone number to a raw UID2, which you can store securely.

    2. Encrypt the raw UID2 to create a UID2 token that you can share with another trusted UID2 sharing participant.
 For an example, see [Example: Raw UID2 to UID2 Token](#example-raw-uid2-to-uid2-token).

-- Option 2: Generate UID2 token from DII using a UID2 SDK or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint.

 Then, share the resulting UID2 token with another trusted UID2 sharing participant.